 Retail banking is also known as consumer banking and an alternative job title is relationship banker.

-- deal with customer queries face-to-face, over the telephone or in writing
+- deal with customer queries face to face, over the telephone or in writing

-- serve customers at the counter
+- serve customers at the counter and process payments and withdrawals

-- manage, recruit, and coach teams of people
+- manage, recruit and coach teams of people

 - deal with customer complaints that can’t be solved by front‑line staff